Blog · Review Essay · Last reviewed June 24, 2026

 The practical questions follow directly.
 Which processes are allowed to steer attention?
 Which ones can interrupt escalation?
 Which memories can be revised?
 Which conflicts produce reflection rather than obedience?
 Which parts of the system are legible to the person depending on it?

 Minsky's book is therefore not only a theory of mind.
 It is a warning against mistaking smoothness for unity.
-Intelligence, human or synthetic, may be most dangerous when its internal politics disappear behind a single confident voice.
+Intelligence, human or machine, may be most dangerous when its internal politics disappear behind a single confident voice.

 Sources